Thursday, February 6, 2025

 Santander, for example, thinks interest rates will remain between 3 per cent and 4 per cent for the foreseeable future.

-Oxford Economics is predicitng that base rate will eventually fall to 2 per cent in 2027 where it will broadly remain throughout 2028 and 2029.
+However, economists at Oxford Economics are predicitng base rate will eventually fall to 2.5 per cent in 2027 where it will broadly remain throughout 2028 and 2029.

 The base rate and the Bank of England